Covera Covera

 Case 1 Age 62 • Saved $66/mo

 Barbara lives in the quieter Arrowhead neighborhood and avoids the stadium area entirely.
-Her insurer updated her risk profile when she provided her actual zip code and route patterns — saving her $66/month.
+Her insurer updated her risk profile when she provided her actual zip code and route patterns — $66/month saved.

 Case 2 Age 68 • Saved $58/mo